GabrielRavier/epitech-rtype/docs/ECS.md

 ## The coordinator

-This project defines a global variable called `gCoordinator`, of `Coordinator`.
+This project defines a global variable called `gCoordinator`, of type `Coordinator`.
 It contains all of the entities in the game, and is implemented using the `EntityManager`, `ComponentManager`, and `SystemManager` classes, which each manage the entities, components and systems of the game.

 ## Components